James Gerlach

 OutStart, Inc.

-I lead design efforts at an early-stage startup building a product that sparks purpose, connection, and joy for people 50 and up.
+I lead product and design.
+We're an early-stage startup building product that sparks purpose, connection, and joy for people 50 and up.
+I also build it.
+The production platform serving live coaching clients is code I ship.
 My work spans:

 -